This Is England (song): Composition

-Written in late 1983, the song is about the state of England at the time.
 "This Is England" comprises a list of the problems in England during the early years of the Margaret Thatcher administration, addressing inner-city violence, urban alienation, life on council estates, high unemployment rate, England's dying motorcycle industry, racism, nationalism, and police corruption.
 Additionally, the song explores two very common subject matters for the mid-1980s left-wing songwriters: the wave of patriotism from the Falklands War in 1982 and the consumerist, subservient mindset of many English people at the time.

 The lyrics are considered some of the strongest from Joe Strummer, which were overshadowed by the negative critical reception to Cut the Crap.
 The song features a drum machine and synthesizers, instruments which were mostly not utilised by the Clash during the Topper Headon and Mick Jones era.
 The song begins with the squeaky voice of a market hawker shouting, "Four for a pound, your face flannels; three for a pound, your tea towels!"